ITGoon/Event-Services-Ordering/README.md

 - Apache 2.4 (Though Nginx would work)

 # Environment Setup
-Setup your LAMP and install Event Services Ordering.
+Setup your LAMP and install the Event Services site.
 I am using Debian 9, but you can alter any of these instructions for another distribution.

 1) First lets install Apache, MySQL (MariaDB), and PHP 5.6 in Debian.
 ```